-But back to this cookie, I hadn’t used this recipe in a while because I’d been on the hunt for recipes that hold their shape better when cut with cutters.
-These taste great, aren’t too sweet and have a light and sandy texture, but they do puff a bit, so if you are making something like Christmas trees, the branches will be slightly rounded.
-If you’re okay with circular cookies, frosting and sprinkles, you can’t go wrong with this recipe.
+I hadn’t used the recipe in a while because I’d been on the hunt for recipes that hold their shape better when cut with cutters.
+These puff a little more than I'd like.
+This is sad, because even though they don't hold their shape as well, they're really good cookies.
+People used to always ask for the recipe.
+They have some flavor from the extracts.
+They're aren't too sweet and have a light and sandy texture.
+But as mentioned they do puff a bit, so if you are making something like Christmas trees, the branches will be slightly rounded.
+If you're okay with circular cookies, frosting and sprinkles, you can't go wrong with this recipe.

 Welcome Home Betty Crocker Sugar Cookies